degawa/dictos/README.md

 ### Extrapolation
 ...A few days later

-Tom: "I need to extrapolate the velocity outside the boundaries when computing grid points near boundaries.
+Tom: "I need to extrapolate the velocity outside the boundaries when computing differences at grid points near boundaries.
 How complicated the staggered grid is!"
 "Dictos, can you provide the extrapolation equation?"

 Dictos: "It is possible to pass one-sided stencil to `interpolation`"